cristian-grecu/master-baccarat-2025/README.md

 The free version of ModelSim that you installed with Quartus cannot measure coverage.
-You may be able to access the commercial version ModelSim with a license to run coverage, but this only runs on UBC servers.
-Ask your instructor for details.
+You may be able to access the commercial version ModelSim with a license to run coverage, but this only runs on UBC's `ssh-soc` servers.
+For access details, see [SSH Access](#ssh-access).

 Here are the steps for running code coverage: